seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **KENT**
 Why, madam, if I were your father's dog,
-You should not use me so.
+You should not use me so. /

 **REGAN**
-Sir, being his knave, I will.
+/ Sir, being his knave, I will.

 **CORNWALL**
-This is a fellow of the self-same colour
+This is a fellow of the self-same color
 Our sister speaks of.
 Come, bring away the stocks!

 *Stocks brought out*